zleba/fastProducer/README.md

 - in case of default alphaS (0.118) also predictions for all PDF eigenvectors are stored

 In principle one can derive 1) from 2).
-The theory does not include NP&EW corrections and possible k-factors, since these can be fastely applied.
+The theory does not include NP&EW corrections and possible k-factors, since these can be fastely applied before plotting or fitting.

 All this is provided for several PDFs at NLO & NNLO and all the rapidity bins of the analysis.